The Philadelphia region escaped with fewer spotted lanternflies this summer, but experts warn now is not the time to get complacent.

 What’s your advice for this fall?

 In the fall many people forget about spotted lanternflies since they do not see the adults flying around.
 However, the fall and winter is the most opportune time to combat them!
-Checking trees, fence posts, patio furniture, sheds, grill covers and more for egg masses and scrapping them into a bag of alcohol is a great way to control their spread.
+Checking trees, fence posts, patio furniture, sheds, grill covers and more for egg masses and scraping them into a bag of alcohol is a great way to control their spread.
 Looking for egg masses and destroying them will keep them from traveling to unaffected areas.
 Additionally, measures are being taken by the Department of Agriculture in various states to also inspect trailers on trucks and trains for egg masses to help prevent their spread.

 By Carolyn Belardo, with Karen Verderame